Metrobus (Miami-Dade County): Ridership

 Ridership detail by average daily ridership on weekdays by month, with yearly average and highest ridership month in bold.
 Note the generally lower ridership during the summer months and December, month of the long Christmas and holiday season.
 Ridership has been falling since 2014 amid widespread rider complaints, an aging fleet, and sharply declining gas prices beginning in late 2014.
 Starting in 2016, this was also affecting Metrorail ridership.
 By 2016, 70% of the bus fleet was considered beyond its expected useful life, as the county was in the process of buying 30 electric buses with an option for 20 more.
 This is well under 10% of a fleet of nearly 1,000 buses.
 Other upgrades included a new mobile ticketing and contactless payment system, as well as upgrades to bus stops, including covering shelter-less bus stops and air conditioning at select locations.
 By mid 2016, average daily ridership was over 100,000 below a pre-recession peak in November 2007, and May, June, July, and August 2016 were the lowest ridership months in over a decade.
 Some of the ridership loss may be accounted for by overlap and growth of the free Miami Trolley and other pseudo-bus systems.
 Very poor numbers in October 2016 across the entire system were partially blamed on one day of closures for Hurricane Matthew, which passed close to South Florida.
 Similarly, September 2017, the month of Hurricane Irma, saw even lower ridership.
 2016 was the lowest ridership year since online records began in 1998.
 Summer 2017 saw weekday ridership decline another 10% on top of sustained decline.
 January 2018's ridership of 162,300 is the lowest since at least the 90s with the exception of the month Hurricane Irma hit.
-Annual ridership figures are rounded to the nearest 100.